-- 25. Participants should assess the possible impact of all factors, including vessel construction for export, contributing to overcapacity on the sustainable management of fisheries targeting species covered by the Convention, distinguishing between factors which contribute to overcapacity and unsustainability and those which produce a positive effect or are neutral. - 26.
-Participants should reduce and progressively eliminate all factors, including economic incentives and other factors that contribute, directly or indirectly, to the build-up of excessive fishing capacity, thereby undermining the sustainability of the species covered by the Convention.
+- 25. Participants should assess the possible impact of all factors, including vessel construction for export, contributing to overcapacity on the sustainable management of tuna fisheries in the EPO, distinguishing between factors, including subsidies, which contribute to overcapacity and unsustainability and those which produce a positive effect or are neutral. - 26.
+Participants should reduce and progressively eliminate all factors, including economic incentives and other factors, that contribute, directly or indirectly, to the build-up of excessive fishing capacity, thereby undermining the sustainability of the tuna resources in the EPO.